gentoo-mirror/menelkir/README.rst

 Menelkir Overlay
 ================

-This is a overlay with a bunch of software not available in Gentoo repositories
+This is a overlay with a bunch of software not available in Funtoo repositories

 There's ebuilds maded by myself and other gathered from the internet and maded some personal modifications.
 The follow repositories was used (sorry if I forgot something):